Staré Město (Svitavy District)

 Staré Město is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Staré Město lies approximately 17 km east of Svitavy, 71 km south-east of Pardubice, and 166 km east of Prague.

-Administrative parts
+Administrative division

-Villages of Bílá Studně, Petrušov and Radišov are administrative parts of Staré Město.
+Staré Město consists of four municipal parts (in brackets population according to the 2021 census):